MediaTek-NeuroPilot/mai21-learned-smartphone-isp/README.md

   --save_results --save_dir=results
 ```

-If ground truth is availavle (e.g. validation data), `inference_tflite.py` can also compute PSNR.
+If ground truth is available (e.g. validation data), `inference_tflite.py` can also compute PSNR.
 Please see the following example (assume we don't want to save output images):

 ```bash
 python inference_tflite.py \
   --dir_type=val --phone_dir=mediatek_raw --dslr_dir=fujifilm \
   --model_file=models/punet_MAI/punet_iteration_100000_input-256.tflite
 ```

+**[Important]** The main goal of `inference_tflite.py` is to introduce an additional sanity check for the submitted solution.
+However, it will NOT be used for the final evaluation of the [***Learned Smartphone ISP*** Challenge](https://competitions.codalab.org/competitions/28054) in [*Mobile AI (MAI) Workshop @ CVPR 2021*](http://ai-benchmark.com/workshops/mai/2021/).
+Therefore, it would be better to add `inference_tflite.py` to the final submission, but NOT mandatory.<br>
+`inference_tflite.py` contains some pre-processing techniques, which will NOT be included in the final evaluation script for the Challenge.
+Therefore, all the processing should be integrated into the required TFLite models.

 [[back]](#contents)
 </br>